-Burial benefit
+Burial Benefit

-This Burial Benefit is administered and partially insured by ING.
+This Burial Benefit is administered and partially insured by Voya.
 This Burial Benefit pays a benefit to you or your designated beneficiary upon your death or the death of your Dependent.
 A benefit is also payable to you upon dismemberment.
-You are eligible for this benefit whenever you are eligible for Direct Pay Medical Plan C benefits or Kaiser
+You are eligible for this benefit whenever you are eligible for Direct Pay Medical Plan A benefits or one of the HMO Medical Plans.

-You may request an Evidence of Coverage booklet from ING or from the Trust Fund Office for more complete information about this benefit.
+You may request an Evidence of Coverage booklet from Voya or from the Trust Fund Office for more complete information about this benefit.
 The following are the Burial Benefit amounts: